Direct data-driven control with signal temporal logic specifications: Problem statement

 \end{problem}

-\textbf{Approach.} In this paper, we develop a direct data-driven control synthesis method by performing the following steps.
-First, we obtain input-output data of the system collected in $\mbf{w}^\text{data}$.
-As long as these trajectories contain enough information, this allows us to obtain a data-driven characterization of the system.
-Next, we rewrite the STL specification into a set of mixed-integer linear programming constraints.
-After obtaining an initial trajectory that initializes the system and is not part of $\mbf{w}^\text{data}$, we solve an optimization problem that synthesizes a controller.
-This controller yields the input trajectory $\u_{[0,L]}$ such that $(\u_{[0,L]},\y_{[0,L]})$ satisfies the STL specifications.
-In this paper, we focus on bounded trajectories with horizon $L+1$, hence we have $(\u_{[0,L]},\y_{[0,L]})$ instead of $(\u_0,\y_0)$.
-More specifically, for now we compute the entire input sequence at the beginning of the interval and then apply it fully without any re-computation.
-The different trajectories used in this approach are illustrated in Fig.~\ref{fig:init}.
+\textbf{Approach.} In this paper, we solve Problem~\ref{prob:DDDcontrol} by performing the following steps.
+We start with obtaining input-output data of the system collected in $\mbf{w}^\text{data}$ to derive a data-driven characterization of the system.
+After obtaining an initial trajectory that initializes the system, we rewrite Problem~\ref{prob:DDDcontrol} to synthesize a control sequence $\u_0$ that is an optimal solution to \eqref{eq:Opt}.} \Birgit{Furthermore, we extend the approach to unbounded specifications by applying an infinite sequence of inputs that becomes periodic in finite time. } For the sake of simplicity, we compute the entire input sequence at the beginning of the interval and then apply it fully without any re-computation. \Birgit{However, we can also formulate a receding horizon form.}